 On a positive note, there is a relatively simple solution for keeping your inbox more secure: switch to a secure email provider that respects your privacy.

-What is the best secure email service?
+What is the best secure email service in 2022?

 With so many different types of users, there is no single “best secure email” service that will be the top choice for everyone.